Business workers use memos, business letters, progress reports, and newsletters to communicate professionally for internal and B2B communications.

 4. User Manuals

-User manuals fall under instructional business writing type.
+User manuals fall under the instructional business writing type.
 A user manual carries instructions for a new employee for a certain business process.
 The instructions can be on operating a machine or using the software.

 In addition to that, user manuals aim to assist an employee in using a certain product or application.
 User manuals are technical writing documents, hence it is the responsibility of developers or technicians to draft them.